 However, biohacking is not undisputed.
 Especially experiments with experimental substances on and with the own body or the genetic modification of e.g. pathogenic bacteria are critically seen.

+Until today there is no standard definition of citizen science.
 According to the "Green Paper.
 Citizen Science Strategy 2020 for Germany" (GEWISS, 2016), Citizen Science is defined as follows: "Citizen Science describes the participation of persons in scientific processes who are not institutionally bound in this scientific field.
 Participation can range from the short-term collection of data to intensive use of leisure time to delve into a research topic together with scientists and/or other volunteers.
 Although many volunteer researchers have an academic education, this is not a prerequisite for participation in research projects.
 What is important, however, is the adherence to scientific standards, which includes above all transparency with regard to the methodology of data collection and the public discussion of the results".